GLOBAL MARKETS-Stocks slide on Apple's forecast, dollar rebounds

 NEW YORK, July 22 Global equity markets fell on Wednesday, pulled lower by a weak revenue forecast at Apple Inc, the world's largest company, while a rebounding dollar after its biggest decline in a month weighed on gold and some stocks.

 The poorly received earnings report hit companies with close ties to Apple.
-In Europe, chip designer ARM Holdings, a major supplier, tumbled 6.6 percent and German chipmaker Dialog Semiconductor fell 5.2 percent.
+In Europe, chip designer ARM Holdings, a major supplier, fell 6 percent and German chipmaker Dialog Semiconductor tumbled 6.6 percent.

 "Apple is a really big company, and having disappointed a little bit on the sales side of things, does tend to reverberate around the world in technology stocks," said Wouter Sturkenboom, a senior investment strategist at Russell Investments.